How Outreach Workers Help

 What made you want to become an outreach worker?

-I was in construction for years and then I went to Thailand for a month and the whole experience just changed me.
-I looked around and realised I wasn’t doing anything with my life apart from construction and I was determined to make that change.
+I was in construction for years.
+Then I went to Thailand for a month and the whole experience just changed me.
+I looked around and realised I wasn’t doing anything with my life apart from construction.
+I was determined to make that change.

 “I feel like I’m on a better path now, I just want to help.”